-Based on today's data and artificial intelligence (AI) results, IBM's "The Cost of a Data Breach Report" shows recent data on data breaches caused by various types of security breaches.
+Based on today's data and artificial intelligence (AI) results, IBM's "Cost of a Data Breach Report 2022" shows recent information on data breaches caused by various types of security breaches.
 The 2022 report released by the company shows significant differences from previous years in terms of the cost of data breach attempts and the type of attack surface.

-Let's take a look at the important data presented in the 2022 report to better understand where cybersecurity threats are headed and to provide a general framework for the costs organizations can incur from data breaches.
+Let's take a look at the important data presented in the 2022 report to better understand where cybersecurity threats are headed and to provide a general framework for the cost organizations can incur from data breaches.

 IBM's 2022 report shows that the global average cost of a data breach has hit $4.35 million.
-This cost average, which is the highest on record, represents a 2.6% increase from 2021 and a 12.7% increase from 2020.
+This cost average, which is the highest on record, represents a 2.6% increase from 2021, and a 12.7% increase from 2020.
 The average cost was $4.24 million in the 2021 report, up from $3.86 million in 2020.

 As we mentioned before, 83% of organizations in the report experienced more than one data breach.
 Even more interesting, only 17% of these organizations said this was their first data breach.
 The remaining 66% had already experienced at least one data breach.

 The total cost of data breaches for the critical infrastructure organizations studied was found to be $4.82 million on average.
 In this group comprised of business sectors such as financial services, healthcare, industry, energy, transportation, communications, education, and the public sector, 28% experienced a destructive or ransomware attack.
-Besides, 17% suffered a security breach due to a data security breach experienced by a business partner.
+In addition, 17% suffered a security breach due to a data security breach experienced by a business partner.

 One of the most striking findings of IBM's 2022 report was related to cost savings.
 According to the report, breach and automation costs are $3.05 million less in organizations with fully deployed security AI than in organizations with no security AI and automation.
-The difference in average breach cost of 65.2 percent shows the difference between $6.20 million and $3.05 million.
+The difference in average breach cost of 65.2% shows the difference between $6.20 million and $3.05 million.
 This data represents the biggest cost savings in the study.

-On the other hand, the life cycle of a breach is 74 days shorter for organizations with AI and automation than for organizations without AI and automation (324 days/249 days).
+Also, the life cycle of a breach is 74 days shorter for organizations with AI and automation than for organizations without AI and automation (324 days/249 days).
 The use of AI and automation in security increased from 59% in 2020 to 70% in 2022, an increase of 1/5 in two years.

 Being a major attack vector for cyber attackers with its negative impact on businesses from multiple directions thanks to their large attack surfaces, the average cost of ransomware attacks is 4.54 million.
 Ransomware attacks accounted for 11% of data breaches covered in the report, up from 7.8% in 2021.
 The average cost was $4.62 million in the last year.

-In the 2022 report, phishing was cited as the second leading cause of data breaches with 16%.
+In the 2022 report, phishing was cited as the second leading cause of data breaches, with 16%.
 This type of attack was recorded as the costliest attack vector with $4.92 million.
 On the other hand, healthcare has been the sector with the highest cost of data breaches for 12 years in a row.
-The sector set a new record in the 2022 report: The average cost of security breaches reached $10.1 million, increasing by $1 million.
+The sector set a new record in the 2022 report: the average cost of security breaches reached $10.1 million, increasing by $1 million.

-If you don't want data breaches to catch you off guard and minimize potential losses with an advanced PAM solution, you can benefit from Single Connect.
+If you don't want data breaches to catch you off guard and want to minimize potential losses with an advanced PAM solution, you can benefit from Single Connect.
 Having been featured in reports by leading global research firms such as Gartner, Forrester, KuppingerCole, and Omdia, Single Connect's advanced cybersecurity suite has proven its success in preventing common cyber attack vectors many times over.